 It’s a good wrench to throw in their relationship, but the fact that it happened in the pilot episode tells me this is a huge red herring.
 I doubt Nick killed Tiffany, so the biggest issue here is when Nancy eventually confronts him about all of this.
 He’s not going to take kindly to being suspected or accused, and it could potentially ruin their relationship for good.

-At the end of the episode, we see Nick working on a car.
-When he removes a panel in the back seat, he finds drugs.
+At the end of the episode, we see Nick working on Mrs. Drew’s car.
+When he removes a panel in the back seat, he finds a package of some sort — is it drugs?
 By the look on his face, I can’t tell if he’s surprised or if he’s second-guessing what he’s doing.
 I’m leaning toward the latter.
 Regardless, I hope Nick becomes more than just the ex-con.
 He seems like a sweet guy, and his character deserves something a little more to work with.

 George is already one of my favorite characters.
 She’s got the same spunk and fire that Veronica Mars has, but perhaps even more devastating.
 She’s knows Nancy from school and relishes every moment she’s able to get one up on the former Sea Queen.